chaocharleswang/dynamodb-geo/README.md

 ## Updating a specific point

-Note that you cannot update the hash key, range key, geohash or geoJson.
+Note that you cannot update the hash key, range key, geohash or location.
 If you want to change these, you'll need to recreate the record.

 You must specify a `RangeKeyValue`, a `GeoPoint`, and an `UpdateItemInput dict` matching the [DynamoDB UpdateItem][updateitem] request (`TableName` and `Key` are filled in for you).

-#### Note : You must NOT update geoJson and geohash attributes.
+#### Note : You must NOT update location and geohash attributes.

 ```python
 #define a dict of the item to update